elyra-ai/examples/pipelines/run-pipelines-on-apache-airflow/README.md

    ![Rename the pipeline](doc/images/rename-the-pipeline.png)

-Next, you run the pipeline.
+Next, let's run the pipeline!

 ### Run the pipeline